hugoroy/hroy.eu/tips/webos-touchpad-restore.markdown

 Elsewhere, a post with the same goal: [Restoring a Touchpad to original state](https://www.bjoreman.com/thoughts/touchpadReinstall.html) (I wished I found this page when I started my own restoration efforts - I don't know how I missed it.
 Maybe it works :^))

 *WARNING: TL;DR* ***Use at your own risks***
 *These steps below will probably erase any data left on the device.
 Also, what you are reading is just a random post on the web.
 I give no guarantee whatsoever that this will work for you.
 Last but not least, many of the programs below were downloaded from second-hand non official sources due the history of Palm and webOS and, the short history of the HP Touchpad.
-I cannot guarantee that they are totally free from malware or other malicious intent...*
+I cannot guarantee that they are totally free from malware or have not  otherwise been subject to malicious intent...*

 # Step 0: Ensure that there is enough battery to boot something